 Spiritual Direction is a historic practice of the church.
 It involves prayerfully discerning the voice of the Holy Spirit, and seeking to cooperate with the Spirit’s work in our lives.
 Spiritual Direction is appropriate for all those who are not fully satisfied with their current relationship with God, who seek to know God’s presence in daily life, and who desire to receive and respond to Christ’s love.
 It is also valuable for those who want guidance in cultivating the spiritual disciplines or developing a rule of life.
 The goal of spiritual direction is the Lord Jesus himself, and growth toward Christian maturity in Him.

-Christ Church is committed to the building up of the women of our parish in prayer, study, service and fellowship to further equip them to love and serve the Lord Jesus Christ and all others in their daily lives.
-This has included prayer retreats, spiritual direction (individual and groups), book studies, ladies’ nights out, and service projects among other gatherings.
+Christ Church is committed to the building up of parishioners through prayer, study, service and fellowship to further equip them to love and serve the Lord Jesus Christ and all others in their daily lives.
+This has included prayer retreats, spiritual direction (individual and groups), book studies, ladies’ nights out, men's Sunday evening gatherings, and service projects among other events.

 Brazos Fellows is a nine-month fellowship for college graduates and others considering future work in the academy, church, or other areas of ministry and service.
 Through a unique combination of theological training, spiritual disciplines, vocational discernment, and shared life, fellows gear up for future study, work, and ministry.
 Learn more here.